ropensci/neotoma/README.md

 *We welcome contributions from any individual, whether code, documentation, or issue tracking.
 All participants are expected to follow the [code of conduct](https://github.com/ROpensci/neotoma/blob/master/code_of_conduct.md) for this project.*

-+ [Simon Goring](http://goring.org/) - University of Wisconsin-Madison, Department of Geography
++ [Simon Goring](http://www.goring.org/) - University of Wisconsin-Madison, Department of Geography

 ### Contributors
-+ [Gavin Simpson](https://www.fromthebottomoftheheap.net/) - University of Regina, Department of Biology
++ [Gavin Simpson](https://fromthebottomoftheheap.net/) - University of Regina, Department of Biology
-+ [Jeremiah Marsicek](https://geoweb.uwyo.edu/ggstudent/jmarsice/Site/Home.html) - University of Wyoming, Department of Geology and Geophysics
++ Jeremiah Marsicek
 + [Karthik Ram](https://nature.berkeley.edu/~kram/) - University of California - Berkely, Berkeley Institue for Data Science.
 + [Luke Sosalla](https://github.com/sosalla) - University of Wisconsin, Department of Geography